prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

          WHATISPAGECOLLECT

    Description
-         link to any page which contains information about this tool
+         Link to any page which contain information about this tool

 .. ###### END~OF~TABLE ######